Alejogb1/job-board/blog-data/how-can-cloudtrail-logging-be-used-to-monitor-access-to-external-aws-resources-via-resource-policies.md

 id: "how-can-cloudtrail-logging-be-used-to-monitor-access-to-external-aws-resources-via-resource-policies"
 ---

-Alright, let’s tackle this.
-I remember back in the early days of a previous project, we had a similar challenge concerning external access policies – it's not always straightforward to see *exactly* who's doing what when you're granting access to external entities.
+, let’s tackle this.
+I remember back in the early days of a previous project, we had a similar challenge concerning external access policies – it's not always straightforward to see _exactly_ who's doing what when you're granting access to external entities.
 We leaned heavily on CloudTrail, and here's the breakdown of how we managed to get detailed insights into such access:

-The core challenge lies in the fact that resource policies, like those attached to s3 buckets or kms keys, govern who *can* do what, but they don’t directly create log events of access.
-Instead, CloudTrail logs *API calls*.
+The core challenge lies in the fact that resource policies, like those attached to s3 buckets or kms keys, govern who _can_ do what, but they don’t directly create log events of access.
+Instead, CloudTrail logs _API calls_.
 Therefore, to monitor access granted by resource policies, you have to translate the "who" in the logs to the effective permissions resulting from those policies.
 This is where a good understanding of CloudTrail event structure and policy evaluation logic becomes vital.
-Essentially, CloudTrail allows you to see when an entity *attempts* an action, and a properly configured system means those attempts will often fail or succeed *because* of the resource policy.
+Essentially, CloudTrail allows you to see when an entity _attempts_ an action, and a properly configured system means those attempts will often fail or succeed _because_ of the resource policy.

 Let's start with the general principle.
 CloudTrail provides records of aws api calls.
 When a principal, internal or external, attempts to access a resource, that action triggers an api call.
 The relevant aspects that are important for us are the `userIdentity` section within each event – which tells us who made the request – and the `eventName`, which details what they tried to do (e.g., `s3:GetObject`, `kms:Decrypt`).
 Crucially, if the resource policy denies the action, this failure also appears as an API event in CloudTrail; similarly, if the action is allowed, we see that as well.
 The 'errorCode' will differ in both scenarios, helping differentiate the outcome.